lilliams/RAD-Components/Accordion/README.md

+# RAD-Components - Errors in Forms
+Reusable, Accessible, Dynamic Components

+<h2>Supporting Notes</h2>
 <h3>Accordion Button</h3>
 <ul>
+    <li>The element that triggers the accordion to expand / collapse has intentionally been implemented as a standard html button.
+This is because it is keyboard accessible by default.</li>
     <li>Each button has the attribute aria-expanded, JS is used to set the value of this to true / false depending on if it is expanded or collapsed.
 This informs screen reader users of the present state of the button.</li>
     <li>The aria-controls attribute is used with an ID referencing the content region.</li>
     <li>The icon used is purely decorative so it hidden from users using aria-hidden=true.</li>